In early 2020, the Amador Arts Council adopted a Racial Equity & Anti-Racism policy.

 Decision Support Tool as provided by the California Arts Council Strategic Framework, https://view.publitas.com/ca-arts-council/california-arts-council-strategic-framework/page/42

 *This statement was inspired by the statement as originally conceived by the California Arts Council’s Equity Committee.
-The data supporting this statement can be found in documents such as Portrait of Promise: The California Statewide Plan to Promote Health and Mental Health Equity.
+Some of the data supporting this statement can be found in documents such as Portrait of Promise: The California Statewide Plan to Promote Health and Mental Health Equity.
 A Report to the Legislature and the People of California by the Office of Health Equity.
 Sacramento, CA: California Department of Public Health, Office of Health Equity; August 2015.